Satsuma Plum flowers

 An outstanding fruit tree with showy fragrant white flowers in spring and sweet, dark red fruit in late summer; great for eating fresh and canning; freestone; needs full sun, well-drained soil and a pollinator

-Satsuma Plum is a medium-sized tree that is typically grown for its edible qualities.
+Satsuma Plum is a medium-sized tree that is commonly grown for its edible qualities.
 It produces red round fruit (technically 'drupes') with gold variegation and dark red flesh which are usually ready for picking from mid to late summer.
 Note that the fruits have hard inedible pits inside which must be removed before eating or processing.
 The fruits have a sweet taste and a juicy texture.

 The fruit are most often used in the following ways: